Understanding and Resolving Performance Degradation in Graph Convolutional Networks: Experiments

 \subsubsection{Results}

-Tab.~\ref{tab:missing-features}, Tab.~\ref{tab:low-label-rate} and Tab.~\ref{tab:uselect} summarize the results of the experiments above.
-As can be seen, best performance of \nodenormone-augmented GCNs is achieved by deep models (\eg 64-layer and 32-layer), and is higher than best performance of vanilla GCNs, which is generally obtained by shallow models (\eg 2-layer and 4-layer).
+Tab.~\ref{tab:gcn-deeper-needed} summarizes the best average accuracy and corresponding model depth of the experiments above.
+In general, with the help of \nodenorm, deeper models achieve much better performance than shallow ones.
+Specifically, the best performance of \nodenorm-augmented GCNs is achieved by deep models (\eg 64-layer), and is higher than the best performance of vanilla GCNs, which is generally obtained by shallow models (\eg 2-layer).

-Though both vanilla GCNs and \nodenormone-augmented GCNs are theoretically capable of aggregating information from distant nodes when their model depth increases, vanilla GCNs do not perform better as they become deeper.
-This is because the performance degradation issue offsets the benefit of aggregating distant node information.
-By contrast, deep \nodenormone-augmented GCNs successfully outperform their shallow counterparts because \nodenormone resolves the performance degradation, which further demonstrates the benefits of alleviating \varianceinflaming.
+Though both vanilla GCNs and \nodenorm-augmented GCNs are capable of aggregating information from distant nodes when their model depth increases~\cite{gilmer2017neural, hamilton2017inductive}, vanilla GCNs do not perform better as they become deeper.
+This is because \varianceinflaming (along with other factors like oversmoothing) offsets the benefit of aggregating distant node information and even leads to performance degradation.
+By contrast, deep GCNs augmented with \nodenorm successfully outperform their shallow counterparts because \nodenorm resolves \varianceinflaming.